Gavin-Thomas/Clara.science/README.md

-# CLARA-AI: A Visual Mnemonic Tool for Med Students
+# CLARA: A Visual Mnemonic Tool for Med Students

 Hey everyone,